dondenoncourt/aws_ses_bounce_mini_app/README.md

 # AWS SES Mini-App with Bounce Notification Handling

-As promised in my last blog entry, this my first in a series of instructive Rails mini-apps.
+As promised in my last blog entry on http://denoncourt.blogspot.com, this my first in a series of instructive Rails mini-apps.
 The purpose of each application will be to illustrate the use of one technique, feature, or utility.
-And the README with that application will be provide instructive details (https://github.com/dondenoncourt/aws_ses_bounce_mini_app).
+And the README of that application will be provide instructive details (https://github.com/dondenoncourt/aws_ses_bounce_mini_app).

 Recently I had to code a Rails application to handle bounce notifications from AWS SES.
 Amazon Simple Email Server is ridiculously easy to configure and use in a Rails application.
-As the instructions at the github gem page, https://github.com/drewblas/aws-ses, tell you, just add the aws-ses Rails gem and create a configuration file called config/initializers/amazon_ses.rb that contains your Amazon credentials.
+As the instructions at the github gem page, https://github.com/drewblas/aws-ses, explain, all you need do is add the aws-ses Rails gem and create a configuration file called config/initializers/amazon_ses.rb that contains your Amazon credentials (soft-coded of course.)

 But, if you need your application to handle bounce notifications, things get a little more complicated.
-It took me a bit to figure out how to properly configure AWS-SES bounce notifications and code for it in my application so I figured it would be helpful if build a mini-app with a README that details the process.
+It took me a bit to figure out how to properly configure AWS-SES bounce notifications and to write the code required to handle AWS callbacks.
+So I figured it would be helpful if I built a mini-app with a README that details the process.

 ## Bounce Notification Flow

-Let me walk through the flow of bounce notifications:
+Let me walk through the two-step flow of bounce notifications:

-Your Rails mailer sends an email and AWS-SES fails to be able to deliver either because the email address was incorrect or the the mailbox was full or a couple other reasons covered in http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notification-contents.html#bounce-types
+First, your Rails mailer sends an email and, subsequently, AWS-SES fails to be able to deliver that email -- perhaps because the email address was incorrect, or maybe the mailbox was full, or it could have failed for a couple of other reasons that are covered in http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notification-contents.html#bounce-types.

-You have configured AWS-SES to perform callbacks to your application when bounces occur AWS-SES sends a POST to your application with a JSON string that contains an array of bounced email addresses
+Second, because you have configured AWS-SES to perform callbacks to your application when bounces occur, AWS-SES sends a POST to your application with a JSON string that contains an array of bounced email addresses.

 ## Handling AWS SES Callback Confirmation HTTP Post Request

-That second step, configuring AWS-SES bounce callbacks, is easier said than done.
+The first part of that second step, configuring AWS-SES bounce callbacks, is easier said than done.
 The AWS configuration screens are confusing and, to make things easy, your application should be coded to handle notifications before you do the AWS-SES configuration.

+## Mini-App’s AWS-SES Bounce Confirmation Handling

 The mini-app’s routes.rb includes the following:
 ```ruby